 So far (first 4,000 episodes) it hasn’t quite worked out like that.
-We’ve structured the feedback very simply as you can see from this form.
+We’ve structured the feedback very simply.
 The killer question is whether the new system is Better, Same or Worse, and the figures as I write are 98, 4, 27.
-We have a real time online chart which you can check any time – you might be lucky enough to see the hundred come up.

 Yes, it’s overwhelmingly positive, and I’d love to share all the comments with you but even though we ask patients not to enter personal details, sometimes they do so we can’t do a real time feed.
 Some examples are below.